How to Groom Your Dog After Rain (UK Guide 2026)

 Here's a realistic schedule that won't overwhelm you or your dog:

 The secret to successful grooming?
 Start early, go slow, and make it rewarding.
+For anxious or nervous dogs, patience and gradual desensitisation are essential for successful grooming sessions.
 Here's how:

 Let's talk money.
 Grooming costs vary significantly across the UK, and understanding these costs helps you budget effectively for your dog's needs.